Rimab55/Event-Planner-Project/README.md

 - Yelp Open Dataset: https://www.yelp.com/dataset

 # EDA
-- The raw Yelp Open Dataset had many columns stored as columns that needed to be unpacked.
+- The raw Yelp Open Dataset required many data cleaning techniques using Pandas.
+Many restaurant attributes were stored as dictionaries within a column called "Attributes" and needed to be unpacked.
 - It was also necessary to create dummy variables for all categorical variables as most filters on Yelp are descriptive.

 ## Identifying similar restaurants